DelightfulStudio/spectrum-dev-stack/README.md

 * `yarn start` — creates (if needed) and starts the services' containers; the containers will run until stopped or Docker is restarted
 * `yarn stop` — stops the containers
-* `yarn down` — deletes the containers; persistent volumes used by the containers will stay around until manually deleted with `docker volume rm spectrum_rethinkdb spectrum_redis` or `docker volume prune` commands
+* `yarn down` — deletes the services' containers; persistent volumes used by the containers will stay around until manually deleted with `docker volume rm spectrum_rethinkdb spectrum_redis` or `docker volume prune` commands